-"MY BELOVED DAUGHTER-It was my intention to be in Prince Edward about this time, but I find that I have got into a kind of enchanted circle, and it will yet be three or four weeks before I shall be with you. \ \ \ I hope, my dear child, that you are doing well, and that you are making rapid improvement.
+"My BELOVED DAUGHTER-It was my intention to be in Prince Edward about this time, but I find that

+I have got into a kind of enchanted circle, and it will yet be three or four weeks before I shall be with you.

+\ \ I hope, my dear child, that you are doing well, and that you are making rapid improvement.
 Remember, your time is precious, your opportunities golden.
 You must be sure to be a comfort to your parents in every thing.

 "I have been in a great many very interesting meetings since I saw you.
 I have had the satisfaction of seeing young converts in every place.
-The meeting at Clarkesville closed on Tuesday last.
+The meeting at Clarkesville closed on Tuesday, last.
 It was a blessed meeting; great crowds attended, and about twenty-two persons were hopefully converted, besides, a great many who were left under deep impressions.
 There was a certain pious man present who had brought two daughters and a son to the meeting, expressly that they might be converted; on Thursday they knelt for prayer; and on Friday, by the going down of the sun, all three were rejoicing in hope.
 Happy father!
 O, when shall I have a satisfaction like this!
-My daughter, remember your father and mother are going to heaven; where are you going, my dear child?
-Are you willing to be separated from your parents in that eternity which is hastening on ?
+My daughter, remember your father and mother are going to heaven; there are you going, my dear child?
+Are you willing to be separated from your parents in that eternity which is hastening on?
 Take care of your soul, for if you lose that, what have you got beside?
-I would write you a long letter, but my time is exceedingly occupied. \ \ I hope that your instructors are pleased with you, and also that you so conduct yourself as to deserve the goodwill of all around.
+I would write you a long letter, but my time is exceedingly occupied. \ \ \ I hope that your instructors are pleased with you, and also that you so conduct your-self as to deserve the goodwill of all around.
 My dear child, may God bless you.

 After closing my missionary labours in Virginia, I resumed my journey; and inquiring for the "garden spot" in Ohio, I came first to Lancaster, and located my family.
-It was somewhat remarkable, that the very night after reaching my journey's end, my largest horse died.
+It was somewhat remarkable, that the very night after reaching my journey's end my largest horse died.
 Had he died a day before, it would have put me to much inconvenience and some expense.
 And here I must say, that in the course of my life I have met with many things indicating both a kind and watchful Providence.
-Leaving my family in this town, I went on to Springfield, where I was very kindly received by the Rev. J. Galloway, for whom I preached about ten days.
+Leaving my family in this town, I went on to Springfield, Clark county, where I was very kindly received by the Rev. John Galloway, for whom I preached about ten days.
 The result was a precious season of reviving, in which about twenty-eight persons professed conversion.

-"Last week," writes an editor of that date, "we enjoyed the pleasure of a visit from our esteemed brother and former pastor, the Rev. Daniel Baker.
-We were gratified to learn, that notwithstanding his immense labours for the last three years-perhaps not surpassed in this country since the days of Whitefield-his voice is still firm and powerful and his general health decidedly good.
+"Last week," writes an editor of that date, "we enjoyed the pleasure of a visit from our esteemed brother and former pastor, the Rev. Daniel Baker, formerly of Washington city, and late of Savannah.
+Brother Baker left his pastoral charge near three years age in order to travel as an Evangelist.
+Since that time he has been engaged in missionary labour in the Southern and Western States.
+He had left his family in Ohio, and passed through this city on his way to the meeting of the Synod of Kentucky at Danville.
+We are truly rejoiced to learn that brother Baker designs, if he can meet with a situation to suit him, to make his residence in the West, perhaps in Kentucky.
+We were gratified to learn, that notwithstanding his immense labours for the last three years-perhaps not surpassed in this country since the days of Whitefield-his voice is still firm and powerful, and his general health decidedly good.